ANES 4031: Clinical Anesthesia and Special Considerations

 - Butterworth, J., Mackey, D., & Wasnick, J. (2018).
 Morgan & Mikhail’s Clinical

 Anesthesiology (6th ed).
 McGraw-Hill, Lange.

 To successfully complete this course, students must achieve 50% or higher in the overall course, and 50% on the mandatory final project.

-Students applying this course towards any TRU Health Care program may be required to obtain a minimum grade of 60 % on the course overall to meet program requirements.
+Students applying this course towards any TRU Health Care program may be required to obtain a minimum grade of 60 per cent on the course overall to meet program requirements.
 Students who do not submit an assignment will be assigned a mark of zero (0) for that assignment.
 It is recommended that students complete all assignments in order to achieve the learning outcomes of the course.

 |Assignment 3: Cardiac Electrical Evaluation||5%|

 |Assignment 4: Endocrine Diseases||5%|

 An Open Learning Faculty Member is available to assist students.
 Students will receive the necessary contact information at the start of the course.